gcc3/simple-ai-chat/README.md

 Use hunter API to verify email.

 * GOOGLE_API_KEY
 Use for detect accurate address.

+* MINIMALIST
+Although the Simple AI is simple, but still not for minimalist.
+The value should be `true` or `false`.

 Coding rules